elhawk/Office-Online-Test-Tools-and-Documentation/docs/rest/src/files/GrantUserAccess.rst

 ..  post:: /wopi/files/(file_id)

     The |operation| call requests that a user be granted access to the file.
+This API is purely additive and cannot be used to revoke a user's permissions.

     ..  include:: /_fragments/common_params.rst